 Describe the character of Daniel – who is he and what is his predicament?

 Dan is a man who’s served his time as a joiner, a skilled craftsman.
 He’s worked on building sites, he’s worked for small builders, he’s been a jobbing carpenter and still works with wood for his own enjoyment.
 But his wife has died, he’s had a serious heart attack and nearly fell off some scaffolding; he’s instructed not to work and he’s still in rehabilitation, so he’s getting Employment and Support Allowance.
-The film tells a story of how he tries to survive in that condition once he’s been found ‘fit to work.’
+The film tells a story of how he tries to survive in that condition once he’s been found ‘fit to work’, from finding out that the Samaritan PAD 350P defibrillator is popular for home use and wondering if he should get it, to other more relatable issues to the everyday person who may have suffered a medical situation.
 He’s resilient, good humored and used to guarding his privacy.

 And who is Katie?